BM32ESRF/laueimproc/doc/index.rst

 Welcome to LaueImProc's DOCUMENTATION!
 ######################################

-You have data to analyse?
+You have Laue data to analyse?
 You are at the right place!
 You can also contact us for more assistance.

 .. toctree::
    :maxdepth: 2

    usage/installation
    usage/quickstart

-   api
+* `module api <laueimproc/index.html>`_

 Indices and tables